 Current projects

 Youth skills and employment.
 This study assesses youth’s numeracy, literacy, logical reasoning, and team-work skills to examine how skills certificates affect job-search behaviour and employment (see PAP).
-The baseline round has been collected, and we are now planning the follow-up with NGO MUVA who collected the baseline data.
+The baseline round has been collected (see blog), and we are now planning the follow-up for April 2026 with NGO MUVA who collected the baseline data.

 Mangroves.
 I am co-PI of a study quantifying how urbanisation affects mangrove loss in Mozambique; supported by seed funding from the International Growth Center (IGC).